Raycaster/ Eval

 World425_tas_02

 APEX-Agents task World425_tas_02 in AI Agents for Tax Due Diligence.
-Compare dual-harness agent runs across models — rubric criteria, scores, and public traces.
+Compare dual-harness agent runs across models, scores, and public traces.

 AI Agents for Tax Due DiligenceLaw World 425Dual harnessGrader: rubric